-Due Date: Thursday, October 10
+Due Date: Thursday, October 11

-Proportion of Final Grade: 8%
+Proportion of Final Grade: 5%

-"Abortion is murder, for it's the killing of an individual with a right to life.
-But why is that the case?
-The reason is that abortion is the killing of a genetically human fetus, and a genetically human fetus has a right to life.
+"Abortion is murder, since it's the killing of an individual with a right to life.
+For abortion is the killing of a genetically human fetus, and a genetically human fetus has a right to life.
 Some people try to maintain, of course, that a genetically human fetus does not have a right to life, but that view is clearly unsound.
 In the first place, a genetically human fetus is itself a human being.
 Secondly, all humans have immaterial immortal souls from the moment of conception onwards, since that is the forthright and unequivocal teaching of the Catholic Church.
 And so a genetically human fetus must possess an immaterial immortal soul.
 But anything that possesses an immaterial immortal soul has a right to life.
 Therefore a genetically human fetus has a right to life, and abortion is indeed murder."